Cranberry breakfast sausage dipped in maple syrup* makes for the perfect Christmas morning breakfast.

 - ½ tsp onion powder

-- 4 drops Fennel Essential Oil OR 1 ½ tsp ground fennel seeds, lightly crushed
+- 1 ½ tsp ground fennel seeds, lightly crushed (may sub 4 drops Fennel Essential Oil)

 - In a small saucepan, place 1 cup fresh cranberries and enough water to cover them.
 Bring to a soft boil for about 5 minutes or until slightly soft.
 Drain and set aside.